Lyme Disease: Understanding the Causes and Syndrome

 • Cognitive impairment

-The exact cause of PTLDS remains unknown.
+The exact cause of PTLDS Lyme remains unknown.
 However, it’s believed to stem from residual tissue damage and immune system weakness caused by the disease.

 Prevention: The Best Defense